 Student READY (Rural Entrepreneurship Awareness Development Yojana) programme is a new initiative of Indian Council of Agricultural Research to reorient graduates of Agriculture and allied subjects for ensuring and assuring employability and develop entrepreneurs.
-As per the V Dean's committee recommendations the responsibility of organising RHWE is rests with all the departments of the college and it should be a multi disciplinary approach involving all the faculties of different disciplines.
-Hence, for organising RHWE the following module may be considered.
+As per the V Dean's committee recommendations the responsibility of organising RHWE rests with all the departments of the college and it should be a multi disciplinary approach involving all the faculties of different disciplines with the following modules.